Action of the mapping class group on character varieties and Higgs bundles: Moduli space of representations and the mapping class group

 Thus a $G$-Higgs bundle is (infinitesimally) simple if its (infinitesimal) automorphism group is as small as possible.
 It is clear that a simple $G$-Higgs bundle is infinitesimally simple.
 If $G$ is complex then $\iota$ is the adjoint representation and $(E,\varphi)$ is simple (resp.\ infinitesimally simple) if $\Aut(E,\varphi)=Z(G)$ (resp.\ $\aut(E,\varphi)=Z(\lieg)$).

-The basic link between representations of $\pi_1(S)$ and Higgs bundles is given by the following (see \cite{garcia-prada-gothen-mundet} and references there). \begin{theorem} Let $S$ be a compact surface and $X=(S,J)$ be the Riemann surface defined by any complex structure on $S$.
-Let $G$ be a real reductive Lie group.
+The basic link between representations of $\pi_1(S)$ and Higgs bundles is given by the {\bf non-abelian Hodge correspondence} due to Hitchin, Donaldson, Simpson, Corlette and others (see \cite{garcia-prada-gothen-mundet} and references there). \begin{theorem} Let $S$ be a compact surface and $X=(S,J)$ be the Riemann surface defined by any complex structure $J$ on $S$.
+Let $G$ be a real connected semisimple Lie group.
 There is a homeomorphism $\calR(S,G) \stackrel{\cong}{\longrightarrow} \cM(X,G)$, where the image of the irreducible representations is the subspace of stable and simple $G$-Higgs bundles. \end{theorem}